Friends: This is the second chapter of a short book I wrote a couple of years ago. Comments welcome! Subsequent chapters to follow!

 If you had the opportunity to literally and personally ask Jesus a question, what would that question be?
-Some might ask Him, “Why am I going through this trial?
-Why me?
-Why now?”
+Some might ask Him, “Why am I going through this trial right now?
+Why me?”
 Others might ask, “How can I

 This young man’s question (we are told that he is a young ruler in the parallel accounts, Mt.
 19 and Lk.
 18) was urgent!
 He “ran up to [Jesus] and fell on his knees before him . . .”
 He obviously thought his question extremely important.
 He cast aside all customs of dignity for Eastern royalty to ask his question of Jesus.
 Eastern rulers did not normally run — for anything.
-His falling on his knees indicated respect and honor as he prostrated himself before Rabbi Jesus.
+His falling on his knees indicated respect and honor as he fell before Rabbi Jesus.

-But what a great question!
+The very way we sometimes word questions says much about our assumptions — and ourselves.
+This man’s question was: “Good teacher, what must I do to inherit eternal life?”
+What a great question!
 The parallel account in Matthew 19 has him asking, “Teacher, what good thing must I do to get eternal life?” (v.
 16).
 This man was really into goodness, wasn’t he?